cloudflare/cloudflare-docs/content/ddos-protection/reference/alerts.md

 ### Standard alerts

-* **HTTP DDoS Attack Alert**: Alert for HTTP attacks with a duration over two minutes that generate more than 2,000 requests per second.
+* **HTTP DDoS Attack Alert**: Alert for HTTP attacks that generate more than 2,000 requests per second.
-* **Layer 3/4 DDoS Attack Alert**: Alert for Layer 3/4 attacks with a duration over two minutes that generate more than 20,000 packets per second.
+* **Layer 3/4 DDoS Attack Alert**: Alert for Layer 3/4 attacks that generate more than 20,000 packets per second.

 ### Advanced alerts